 Medium

 4. Minimum of three semester hours of practicum experience related to dyslexia assessment and interventions.

-An individual may be exempt from completing the coursework if they have completed certification approved by the IDA or the CERI.
-The certification must include a practicum experience of a minimum of three credits or forty-five clock hours.
+Individuals may be exempt from completing the coursework if they have completed certification approved by the IDA or the CERI.
+The certification must include a practicum experience of at least three credits or forty-five clock hours.
 Administrative Rules 37-11-25

+Medium